whatwg/sg/Stages.md

 (Committed)
    </td>
    <td><ul><li>Complete spec text.</li>
-<li>Support of at least two implementers to land the feature in the standard, pending editorial revisions.</li>
+<li>Support of at least two implementers to land the Contribution in the standard, pending editorial revisions.</li>
 <li>During this stage, a PR to the relevant WHATWG Living Standard will be created.</li></ul>
    </td>
    <td><ul><li>The solution is complete and no further work is possible without implementation experience, significant usage and external feedback.</li>
 <li>Any substantial design changes from the spec draft after reaching this stage should be highlighted in a way that gives all involved browser engines a chance to comment.</li>
-<li>An Editor of the relevant WHATWG Living Standard will perform a full review of the PR to add the feature, with an expectation of landing soon.</li></ul>
+<li>An Editor of the relevant WHATWG Living Standard will perform a full review of the PR to add the Contribution, with an expectation of landing soon.</li></ul>
    </td>
    <td><ul><li>Spec is complete: all semantics, syntax and API are fully described.
 (It may still have small issues that will be identified by editor review during this stage.)</li>
 <li>Full specification and comprehensive tests are completed; pull request template is filled out with all checkboxes checked.</li></ul>